 • The project constellation's competence and ability to contribute to strengthening Swedish competitiveness in quantum or synthetic biology.

-• How well the skills required for the project to be successful are described.
+• How well the competencies required for the project to be successful are described.

-• How well composed the project team is regarding gender distribution, including the distribution of power and influence between women and men.
+• How well the project team is composed in terms of gender distribution, including the distribution of power and influence between women and men.

 Feasibility